LilyLavender/EffectResearch/doumentation/EmitterData.md

 # EmitterData
 `EmitterData.json` is an easier file to make edits on, but it doesn't currently contain every editable value.
 This is where `EmitterData.bin` comes in.
 It's the raw binary data from the `.eff`.
 When building an eff, you can edit anything not in the `.json` by simply editing the hex in the `.bin`.
 Below is a table containing the hex offset, data type, name, a short description, and whether or not every label is in the `.json` or not.
+> `EmitterData.bin` can be viewed & edited via any hex editor.
+A recommended web one is [hexed.it](https://hexed.it/).
+It even cashes itself for use offline.
+Note that floats are stored Big-endian in IEEE-754.
+A recommended IEEE-754 converter can be found on [h-schmidt](https://www.h-schmidt.net/FloatConverter/IEEE754.html), although it uses Little-endian.

 ### Key
 | Symbol | Meaning |